Azure/iot-edge-v1/doc/getting_started.md

 ##Detailed architecture

 Based on the gateway architecture, we know that the "hello world" module is not directly passing messages to the logger module every 5 seconds.
-Instead, it is actually publishing a message to the message bus every 5 seconds.
+Instead, it is actually publishing a message to the broker every 5 seconds.

-The logger module is then receiving the message from the message bus and inspecting it to determine if it should act upon it before writing the contents of the message to a file.
+The logger module is then receiving the message from the broker and acting upon it, writing the contents of the message to a file.

-The logger module only consumes messages (by logger them to a file) and never publishes new messages on the bus.
+The logger module only consumes messages (by logger them to a file) and never publishes new messages to the broker.

  ![](./media/detailed_architecture.png)